1915 - 1955

 This truly fascinating and rare 1917 card depicts "The Grand Old man of Base Ball, Captain Adrian C. 'Pop' Anson & Daughters in A Base Ball Skit by Ring W. Lardner" on the Orpheum Circuit during the 1917-18 season.
 The card is a Real Photo postcard.

 Three unidentified players, said to be three members of the Philadelphia Athletics team, are featured on this Real Photo postcard.
-Printed on Velox paper that dates form 1907 to 1914, this card may actually be from 1917.
+Printed on Velox paper that dates from 1907 to 1914, this card may actually be from 1917.
 One of the players has been preliminarily identified as Ping Bodie, who only played with the A's in 1917.
-Any additional information or identifications would be appreciated. -->
+Any additional information or identifications would be appreciated.

 An exceedingly rare issue, these 1932 postcards depict individual members of the Buffalo Bisons of the International League.
 The card at left shows the team's biggest star -- Ray Schalk, its manager.
 Schalk is a Hall of Famer who is best remembered for being one of the "clean" members of the 1919 Chicago White Sox.